 God demonstrated great compassion toward Adam and Eve after they had apparently repented and come clean.
 Genesis 3:21 tells of God killing and skinning an animal so that the animal’s hide could be used to clothe Adam and Eve and cover their vulnerability and shame.
 When prodigals come around, genuinely, humbly, in repentance, we should do no different.

 Lastly, if you are a prodigal . . . come home.
 Repent.
 Now.
 Humble yourself before the Lord and he will lift you up (see 1 Peter 5:6-7).
-Then, seek out those close to you who you have wronged with your choices.
+And among those hurt by your wandering, to the extent you can, offer contrition and peace.